IIEST-CST-2k19-23-MP-2020-21/Image-segmentation/README.md

 # Image-segmentation
-Python code for image segmentation
+Python code for segmentation of satellite images

 # First Step